PolarNelvana/webgl-shepherding-game/README.md

 4. Name the file with a number indicating its index and with your name.

 ### Note:
 Any other files/codes that are not on Observable can be posted here too in case someone wants to share useful code or something.
-Put these files in the "miscellaneous" folder.
+Put these files in a separate folder named "miscellaneous".